Fanaticks-EthIndia/Fanaticks/README.md

 ## Technical Details

-- **Smart Contracts:** Written in Solidity, the backbone of the platform's secure and decentralized functionality.
+- Smart Contracts: Written in Solidity, the backbone of the platform's secure and decentralized functionality.
-- **Push Notifications:** Leveraging push notifications for real-time engagement alerts and content updates.
 - **Polygon zkEVM:** Enhancing scalability and reducing transaction costs for efficient KYC processes.

 ## Getting Started